Does Medicare Cover Annual Physicals?

 - In addition to the annual wellness visit, Medicare fully covers the cost of many preventive care services that you require.

 - If your doctor determines that you need a full physical exam, Medicare will not cover the $10 to $200 cost for the service.

 Annual Wellness Visit vs. Annual Physical

-Medicare Part B is medical coverage for people with Original Medicare benefits.
+In addition to the yearly wellness visit, Medicare Part B is medical coverage for people with Original Medicare benefits.
 It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
-Medicare Part B pays 80 percent of most medically necessary healthcare services. covers many other preventive services at no cost such as cancer screenings, bone density measurements, and flu shots.
-In addition to the yearly wellness visit, here are the services your healthcare providers can have covered for you by Medicare Part B:3Medicare.gov, “Preventive & screening services“, Accessed December 2, 2021
+Medicare Part B pays 80 percent of most medically necessary healthcare services. covers a wide range of preventive services at no cost to beneficiaries.
+These services include cancer screenings, bone density measurements, and flu shots, and much more.
+Here’s a list of preventive services covered by Medicare Part B:3Medicare.gov, “Preventive & screening services“, Accessed September 26, 2021

 - Abdominal aortic aneurysm screening